Indoors at the Abbey:

 • Masks*: Mask-wearing for those over age 5 while indoors (masks will be available if you don't have one with you)

 • Self-screen for symptoms: You must stay home and will be most welcome over Zoom if you have any COVID symptoms.

-• No Eucharist: We will not hold Eucharist during the month of August.
+• No Eucharist: We will not hold Eucharist except on specific Sundays announced in the newsletter.

 • Water: We will have an ice-water dispenser outside by the main doors.

 • Space: By using the Great Hall, we will be able to spread out seating and not need to limit attendance.
 All restrooms are open.